The Engineering Design and Innovation Building is the new anchor for the reimagined west quadrangle on the Penn State University Park campus.

 Triangulated roof monitors crown the top of the building.
 By orienting the sloped glazing to the north, natural daylight permeates the open studio floor plan with reduced glare.

 The High Bay Lab is a three-story civil and structural research lab that houses one of the country’s largest singular concrete poured strong walls.
 The design and construction of the strong wall and strong floor alone are an impressive engineering feat.
 The capabilities of the strong wall and floor allow Penn State new opportunities to significantly expand its engineering research and recruit talented individuals worldwide.

-The link between the COE Research & Teaching Space 2 building and the quad is the landscape.
+The link between the Engineering Design and Innovation building and the quad is the landscape.
 LJC’s landscape architecture team is reimagining the 15-acre quad to reflect PSU’s incredible legacy landscapes.
-The strategy begins with enhancing pedestrian circulation throughout the West Campus.
-It aims to create a safe and secure campus with useful, meaningful, and branded exterior spaces that encourage students to utilize the outdoors through a variety of plant materials, colors, textures, and seasonal interest.
-Creating opportunities for students and faculty to collide, mix, and share ideas and enrich the COE culture.
+The strategy begins with enhancing pedestrian circulation throughout the west campus.
+It aims to create a safe and secure campus with useful, meaningful, and branded exterior spaces that encourage students to utilize the outdoors through various plant materials, colors, textures, and seasonal interests.
+Creating opportunities for students and faculty to collide, mix, and share ideas and enrich the Engineering Design and Innovation culture.
 All improvements intend to create great and memorable user experiences.